Gravitational Positivity for Phenomenologists: Dark Gauge Boson in the Swampland: Gravitational Positivity Bounds

 The right-hand side of \eqref{g-positivity} is suppressed by powers of $\Mpl$, and hence disappears in the decoupling limit $M_{\rm Pl}\to \infty$, where the gravitational positivity bound reduces to the positivity bound without gravity.

-The size of the right-hand side depends on both the scale $M$ and the sign $\mysigma$.
 While the derivation here works irrespective of the details of the cancellation mechanism, the most plausible scenario is the Regge behavior\footnote{See also \cite{Camanho:2014apa,DAppollonio:2015fly} for connections between Reggeization and causality.}: the gravitational amplitude is modified as ${\rm Im}\mathcal{M} \sim s^{2+\alpha't+\cdots}$ with $\alpha' \sim \Lambda_{\rm QG}^{-2}$ by an infinite tower of higher-spin states at $s \ge \Lambda_\text{QG}^2$ (see Fig.~\ref{fig:scales}).
 The perturbative string theory is a typical example of this scenario in which the quantum gravity scale $\Lambda_\text{QG}$ corresponds to the string scale.
 The cancellation of the $t$-pole can be explicitly shown under the assumption of Regge behavior~\cite{Tokuda:2020mlf}.
-If we assume the gravitational Reggeization of the amplitude at high energy, then a naive expectation is $M\sim \Lambda_{\rm QG}$.
-If IR physics also plays a role in the Regge behavior, however, we can encounter a much smaller value $M \ll \Lambda_{\rm QG}$.
-It is an interesting question to systematically study the values of $M$ and $\mysigma$ in string-theory compactifications.

 \paragraph{Interpretations.}

 In contrast to the non-gravitational positivity bound \eqref{positivity_wog}, the gravitational positivity bound~\eqref{g-positivity} contains not only the IR data $B(\Lambda)$ determined by the EFT parameters up to the scale $\Lambda$, but also the UV data $(M, \mysigma)$ of gravitational Regge amplitudes (or, generically speaking, quantum gravity amplitudes).
 Therefore, there are three possible interpretations, depending on the context~\cite{Noumi:2021uuv, Noumi:2022zht, Alberte:2020bdz, Aoki:2021ckh, Alberte:2021dnj}: